Coleshill, Warwickshire

 Coleshill (/ˈkoʊzɪl/ KOH-zil) is a market town and civil parish in the North Warwickshire district of Warwickshire, England, taking its name from the River Cole, on which it stands.
-It had a population of 6,897 in the 2021 Census, and is situated 11 mi east-northeast of Birmingham, 8.5 mi southeast of Sutton Coldfield, 11 mi south of Tamworth, 13 mi northwest of Coventry by road and 13 miles (21km) west of Nuneaton.
+It had a population of 6,900 in the 2021 Census, and is situated 11 mi east of Birmingham, 8.5 mi southeast of Sutton Coldfield, 11 mi south of Tamworth, 13 mi northwest of Coventry by road and 12.5 miles (20 km) west of Nuneaton.
+It borders the suburban parish village of Kingshurst in the Metropolitan Borough of Solihull to the west.
+It is also home to the 505-year-old Coleshill School seated next to the dual carriageway.

 Geography

 Coleshill is located on a ridge between the rivers Cole and Blythe which converge to the north with the River Tame.
-It is just to the east of the border with West Midlands county outside Birmingham.
-According to the 2001 Census statistics it was part of the West Midlands conurbation but was later removed in the 2011 Census along with Water Orton.
+It is adjacent to the border with West Midlands county, and is just outside Birmingham.